mangr3n/cyclow/README.md

 - **payload** (optional)

 ## <a name="renderer"></a> Renderer
 A renderer is just a component factory.
-It creates a component that takes a [Virtual DOM Element](#virtual-dom-element) as a input and it converts into a Real DOM Element and it updates the HTML document.
+It creates a component that takes a [Virtual DOM Element](#virtual-dom-element) as a input and it converts into a Real DOM Element and it updates the HTML document. **cyclow** uses [snabbdom](https://github.com/snabbdom/snabbdom) as default renderer.

-A renderer is a function that it takes `target`, that the DOM element id where you want to instert into the Viirtual DOM Element.
+A renderer is a function that it takes `target`, that the DOM element id where you want to instert into the Virtual DOM Element.
 By default `target` is `body` document.

-### SimpleRenderer
-Currently, cyclow only provides you a renderer, called `SimpleRenderer`.
-Every time it receives [Virtual DOM Element](#virtual-dom-element), it removes the prevously generated DOM and generates and instert it again.

-That is not very efficient, but it's simple and it works well with little samples. `SimpleRenderer` is inspired by [real-dom](https://github.com/danculley/real-dom).
-A more efficient approach would be using a diff/patching algorithm like [virtual-dom](https://github.com/Matt-Esch/virtual-dom) or [snabbdom](https://github.com/snabbdom/snabbdom) do.
-It's in the [TODO](#TODO) list.

 ## API